Midland States Bancorp (MSBI)

 AI Analysis | Feedback

-Mr. Ludwig joined Midland States Bancorp in November 2006 as Chief Financial Officer.
-He was promoted to Executive Vice President in October 2010, and named President of the Company and Chief Executive Officer of the Bank in March 2018.
-Mr. Ludwig was appointed Chief Executive Officer of the Company on January 1, 2019.
-Prior to joining Midland, he served as Associate Director, Corporate Reporting, for Zimmer Holdings, Inc. (2005-2006) and Director of Corporate Accounting for Novellus Systems, Inc. (2002-2005), both New York Stock Exchange or NASDAQ-listed companies.
-He also held the position of Senior Manager—Audit & Advisory Services for KPMG LLP from 1993 to 2002.
-During his tenure as CEO, a business unit (FHA lending) was sold to a competitor.
+Jeffrey G. Ludwig serves as President and Chief Executive Officer of Midland States Bancorp, Inc., and as Chief Executive Officer of Midland States Bank.
+He joined Midland in November 2006 as Chief Financial Officer.
+He was promoted to Executive Vice President in October 2010 and named President of the Company and Chief Executive Officer of the Bank in March 2018.
+On January 1, 2019, Mr. Ludwig was appointed as Chief Executive Officer of the Company.
+Prior to joining Midland, he held positions as Associate Director, Corporate Reporting, for Zimmer Holdings, Inc. (2005-2006) and Director of Corporate Accounting for Novellus Systems, Inc. (2002-2005).
+He also served as Senior Manager—Audit & Advisory Services for KPMG LLP (1993-2002).
+Mr. Ludwig is a CPA (inactive status) and is a member of the Federal Advisory Council of the Board of Governors of the Federal Reserve Board.

-Jeffrey A. Brunoehler, Senior Vice President and Chief Credit Officer
+Executive Vice President and Chief Credit Officer of Bank

-Mr. Brunoehler holds the title of Senior Vice President and Chief Credit Officer at Midland States Bank.
+Jeremy Andrew Jameson holds the position of Executive Vice President and Chief Credit Officer of Midland States Bank.

 AI Analysis | Feedback

-Midland States Bancorp (MSBI) operates in several key financial markets within the United States.
-The addressable market sizes for their main products and services are as follows:
+Midland States Bancorp, Inc. operates in several key financial markets, primarily within Illinois and extending to the broader U.S. market for some services.
+Here are the addressable market sizes for its main products and services:

 AI Analysis | Feedback